-Pulmonary metastases are common and the result of metastatic spread to the lungs from a variety of tumours.
-Spread can occur via blood, or lymphatics.
-The remainder of this article concerns itself with haematogenous pulmonary metastases.
-Lymphangitis carcinomatosis is discussed separately.
+Pulmonary metastases are common and the result of metastatic spread to the lungs from a variety of tumours and can spread via blood or lymphatics.

-The epidemiology will match that of the underlying malignancy, but as malignancies increase in incidence with increasing age, so does the presence of pulmonary metastases.
+The epidemiology will match that of the underlying malignancy (see below), but as malignancies increase in incidence with increasing age, so does the presence of pulmonary metastases.

 The most common primaries to result in pulmonary metastases include 1,3: